“Am I too old to build muscle?”. You may be asking yourself this question. We certainly get asked this question a lot by our prospective clients.

 The answer is a resounding ‘NO!’.

 I have to caveat that a little.
-If you’ve already been focused on building muscle then you may have reached your genetic potential.
+If you’re already focused on building muscle, then you may have reached your genetic potential.
 You’ll find gaining some extra will be more of a challenge.
 But if it’s never been a real focus, you’ve probably got some way to go in terms of your potential.
-With the right strategy you can build muscle at any age.
+With the right strategy, you can build muscle at any age.

-Yes, it’s harder as you get older.
+Yes, it’s more challenging as you get older.
 But, as you’ll see with some of our clients, it is not just possible but eminently achievable.

 Why does muscle matter?

 For a more in-depth look at the importance of muscle, please look at our previous article.

 Why is it harder to build muscle as you get older?

 In my view, there are two main reasons.

 Your physiology changes